What are the 4 Functions of Accounts Payable

 Streamlining these AP functions can be a difficult task however implementing best practices and following up with the latest AP developments should be top priority for any organization to revolutionize the way of managing their financial transactions.

-The 4 functions of accounts payable are:
+The functions of accounts payable are:

-1- Invoice processing
+1- Invoice Processing

 This is one of the most integral parts of the four functions of accounts payable as it includes the full management of financial transactions within an organization.
 It involves the receiving and processing of invoices from vendors or suppliers for their offered goods or services.